MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/deploy-provision-devtest-lab.md

    - **Azure RM Subscription**: Select a connection from the list under **Available Azure Service Connections** or create a more restricted permissions connection to your Azure subscription.
 For more details, see [Azure Resource Manager service connection](../../../library/connect-to-azure.md).

-   - **Lab VM ID**: If you changed the default name of the environment variable that was automatically populated with the ID of the lab VM by an earlier task, edit it here.
+   - **Lab VM ID**: If you changed the default name of the stage variable that was automatically populated with the ID of the lab VM by an earlier task, edit it here.
 The default is `$(labVMId)`.<p />

 1. Enter a name for the release pipeline and save it.

-1. Create a new release, select the latest build, and deploy it to the single environment in the pipeline.
+1. Create a new release, select the latest build, and deploy it to the single stage in the pipeline.

 1. At each stage, refresh the view of your DevTest Labs instance in the Azure portal to see the VM and image being created, and the